MichaelLarocca/blog-michael-jude-larocca/posts/2022/04-22/StarWarsAPI-01.md

 ---
-title: "Javascript: How to Use the Star Wars API for Beginners"
+title: "JavaScript: How to Use the Star Wars API for Beginners"
 tags:
   [
     "javascript",